 Passive fire protection systems and products generally form part of the fabric of a building and are vital to maintain means of escape and to contain the fire in the room of origin.
 They limit the spread of fire from one area to another, reducing loss and increasing the safety of building’s occupants and firefighters.

-for manufacturers and for installers provide assurance to specifiers and the approval authorities that the products and systems manufactured and installed will provide the fire protection required.
+Therefore, it is important that these products are manufactured and installed to the same quality as originally tested.
+The LPCB third-party certification schemes for manufacturers and for installers provide assurance to specifiers and the approval authorities that the products and systems manufactured and installed will provide the fire protection required.

 Now, when non-accredited personnel are employed to install passive fire measures and fill holes with foam to cut costs you save money, right?
 After all, anyone can pull out a mastic gun, squirt foam into that hole or joiner that door frame.